Ragiri/Dashboard-Epitech/README.md

 The back is make js and the express library

-And we used mysql to store data
+And I used mysql to store data

 - See Documentation here ([documentation](./back/README.md))